Invasion of Chiquitos: Background

-With the Spanish American Wars of Independence coming to an end, the independentistas or patriots, as the hispanic south american revolutionaries called themselves, defeated the royalists in the Battle of Ayacucho in 1824.
+With the Spanish American Wars of Independence coming to an end, the independentistas or patriots, as the Hispanic South American revolutionaries called themselves, defeated the royalists in the Battle of Ayacucho in 1824.
 The province of Chiquitos - then part of the Upper Peru region (present-day Bolivia) - was ruled by a royalist governor, colonel Don Sebastián Ramos.
 After seeing the increasingly threat imposed by the advance of the independentistas nearing his province, Ramos sent a request for annexation to the neighboring Brazilian province of Mato Grosso, hoping that he could maintain his position as governor and for an eventual Spanish reconquest of its former South American dominions.
 In return the province's revenue would go to the Empire of Brazil after it had been annexed.

-With the preparations for the Cisplatine War in 1825, political and military leaders from Rio de Janeiro began to worry that Brazil could win over Argentine forces, given that Brazil had veteran officers from the Peninsular War, the War Against José Gervasio Artigas and the War of Independence, moreover, the forces of the United Provinces of the River Plate were fragile due to the tiring military expeditions in Alto Perú.
+With the preparations for the Cisplatine War in 1825, political and military leaders from Rio de Janeiro began to worry that Brazil could win over Argentine forces, given that Brazil had veteran officers from the Peninsular War, the War Against José Gervasio Artigas and the War of Independence, moreover, the forces of the United Provinces of the River Plate were fragile due to the tiring military expeditions in Upper Peru.
 This ended up with the commander in chief of the Argentine forces, Carlos María de Alvear, send a letter to Simón Bolívar requesting help in the war against Brazil.
 The exchange of correspondence between Rio-Platenses and Colombians began to raise the suspicion of the Brazilian authorities, especially the governor of Mato Grosso, Manuel Alves da Cunha.
 In March 1825, Colonel Sebastián Ramos sent Lt.
 Col. José María Velasco to Mato Grosso, then the province of the Empire of Brazil to offer control of the Chiquitos and Moxos regions to Brazilian control, something that Cunha saw as an opportunity not only to increase the Brazilian presence in the region but also to be a show of strength for the forces of Sucre and Bolívar.

 The Brazilian expedition

-After the visit of the lieutenant colonel, Alves da Cunha sent troops under the command of Manuel José de Araújo to occupy and subsequently annex the regions to the Province of Mato Grosso, an action carried out without the knowledge of the then emperor of Brazil, Pedro I. This action infuriated Bolivian regional leaders, especially General Sucre, who began planning a response action and an eventual invasion of the province of Mato Grosso, something that Bolívar prevented, since he believed that the Brazilian emperor did not know about this action.
+After the visit of the lieutenant colonel, Alves da Cunha sent troops under the command of Manuel José de Araújo to occupy and subsequently annex the regions to the province of Mato Grosso, an action carried out without the knowledge of the then emperor of Brazil, Pedro I. This action infuriated Bolivian regional leaders, especially General Sucre, who began planning a response action and an eventual invasion of the province of Mato Grosso, something that Bolívar prevented, since he believed that the Brazilian emperor did not know about this action.